reuk/wayverb/docs_source/boundary.md

 frequency is locked to a maximum of 0.15 of the mesh sampling rate.

-Some of the results (especially concrete and wood at 60 degrees) show minor artefacts at the lowest frequencies, where the measured responses diverge from the predictions.
+Some of the results (especially concrete and wood at 60 degrees) show minor artefacts below 0.01 of the mesh sampling rate, where the measured responses diverge from the predictions.
 Kowalczyk and Van Walstijn note that some of their results display similar low-frequency artefacts, and suggest that the cause is that the simulated wave-front is not perfectly flat.
 However, flat wave-fronts are not easily accomplished.
 The experiments in [@kowalczyk_modeling_2008] use large meshes (around 3000 by 3000 nodes, nine million in total) and place the sources a great distance away from the boundary being studied in order to maintain a mostly-flat wave-front.
 This is only practical because the experiments are run in two dimensions.
 For the 3D case, no experimental results are given.
 This is probably because running a 3D simulation on a similar scale would require a mesh of twenty-seven billion nodes, which in turn would require gigabytes of memory and hours of simulation time.

 In conclusion, for the most part, the results presented adhere closely to the expected results, with the caveat that the surface reflectance is only accurate